C-C-Shen/Oasis-Pro-Device-Simulation/README.md

 - Rearrange Drain Battery
 - Soft On Animation (1-8 using timers) If interrupted after the connection test, do not load saved preferences
 - Soft Off Animation (8-1 using timers) when powering off
-- Onboot call displayBattery(0 sleep one second)
 - Memory Mangement
-- Fix new Session in ConfirmButtonRelease
+- Fix new Session (when user designated) in ConfirmButtonRelease
 - Some UI updates such as:
   - Intenisty number blinking when adjusted
   - Saving intensity animation